zaiisao/Documentation/en/Interactive Broadcast/start_live_windows.md

 <details>
 	<summary><font color="#3ab7f8">Create a Windows project</font></summary>

 1. Open <b>Microsoft Visual Studio</b> and click <b>Create new project</b>.
 2. On the <b>New Project</b> panel, choose <b>MFC Application</b> as the project type, input the project name, choose the project location, and click <b>OK</b>.
 3. On the <b>MFC Application</b> panel, choose <b>Application type > Dialog based</b>, and click <b>Finish</b>.

 </details>

 <a name="inte"></a>
 ### Integrate the SDK
-Follow these steps to integrate the Agora SDK into your project.
+Follow these steps to integrate the Agora Video SDK into your project.

 **1. Configure the project files**